spamegg1/unix-sml/README.md

 val it = 0 : OS.Process.status
 ```

-Oh no... it's supposed to print the file in the current directory.
+Oh no... it's supposed to print the files in the current directory.
 Well that fizzled out quickly didn't it?
 The author says:

 > The `show_wx` function prints the file name if it is writable and executable.